 Because of Daruma's (Japanese name for the Indian monk Bodhidarma ) contribution to Kenpo it is logical that Mitose's ancestors of the Martial Arts refer to the term of Shorin-ji as the system of Kempo taught by Daruma.
 However, the Kempo system which had been learned from ancient Chinese Masters and then taught by Mitose's ancestors was altered and extensively modified to a form and method more suitable to Japanese understanding and culture.

 He hoped that one day Kenpo would become Americanised.
 William K.S.
 Chow cultivated the seeds of American Kenpo.
 He was primarily a student of his father W.K.S.
 Chow but also had some training from James Mitose.
-Chow's father was Chinese and thus Chow learned mostly the Chinese ancestral art of Kenpo Karate (5 animal Kung Fu) which has been passed down from Bodhidharma.
+Chow's father was Chinese and thus Chow learned mostly the Chinese ancestral art of Kenpo Karate 5 Animal Kung Fu.

-Kenpo will continue to change and grow, replacing out of date material with new and relevant training methods and techniques that work in today's environment.
+Kenpo will continue to change and grow, replacing out of date material with new and relevant training methods that work in today's environment.